 Weekly insights.
 No fluff.
 Unsubscribe anytime.

-OPM is being built at
+OPM is being formalized at

 Outbound Product Management is the discipline of taking products to market while feeding what you learn back to Product — running demos, enabling sales, doing competitive analysis, leading POCs, and becoming the field's trusted product expert.
 It's not PMM.
 It's not SE.
 It's the connective tissue that enterprise software companies keep inventing because the gap keeps costing them deals.